iVP-GmbH/iVP-gitbook/home/ivp-planning/machines/selecting-and-moving-objects.md

 # Select Objects

 To interact with objects it is necessary to select them first.
-Only then it is possible to [move](move-objects.md), [rotate](scale-and-rotate-objects.md), [scale](scale-objects.md)or [customize](customizable-machines.md)them.
+Only then it is possible to [move](move-objects.md), [rotate](scale-and-rotate-objects.md), [scale](scale-objects.md) or [customize](customizable-machines.md) them.
 To learn more we also recommend to have a look at this iVP YouTube Tutorial.

 {% embed url="https://youtu.be/7Vprataxi08?t=53" %}
 How to select and move objects (german)